 In Lanchester there were similar responses as residents said the main benefits of pubs in the village were that they were able to get out more and socialise with the advantage of not having to leave the village, therefore not having to drive.

-A

 4.1 Study limitations

 One significant limitation of the study was the number of samples that were taken.
 Because only 20 samples could be taken from the 4 sites there were some limitations of the results that came out of the study.
 Because only 20 samples from each site were taken the quantitative analysis of the results suffered.
 It was advised that statistical analysis of the results through the use of software would not be worthwhile because there were not enough samples from each site.
 The study used both quantitative and qualitative methods to investigate the aim which drew from the same samples taken.
 In hindsight it would have been preferable to take the quantitative samples separately and on a larger scale as more quantitative samples were clearly needed to assess correlation.
 If more samples were taken then the results would also have been more reliable and accurate.
 The results could also have been improved if more sites were used which would have made